GastyFP/GastyFP/README.md

 What are you doing here?
 You spying on me huh?  🧐 Well, since you are here, i can tell you that when im not coding im probably learning some new stuff, playing some casual games or doing crossfit at the gym!

-Skills:   REACT / REDUX/ JS / MONGODB / EXPRESS / HTML / CSS / TAILWIND
+Skills:   REACT / REDUX / JS / MONGODB / EXPRESS / HTML / CSS / TAILWIND

 - 🔭 I’m currently working on this page.